-Policy Effective 2012 Spring Term, the High School Diploma Program administrative staff will no longer consider transfer requests from diploma students seeking to relocate to a different diploma lab/center/site.
 Diploma students enrolled in one of the high school labs must commit to completing their diploma studies at their enrolled lab.
 The High School Diploma Program administrative staff may consider requests that are critical such as a legal reason for attending a different lab/center/site and/or attempting to earn a diploma at the center/site they enrolled in for other academic programs such as credit (college) and/or certificate courses.
 Diploma students having a critical reason for their request to transfer may contact the program director after informing his/her High School Diploma Program instructor and/or counselor.
-Because the majority of diploma students are employed and have a family, transferring for these two reasons will not be considered.